Where to Save My Files

 2) AFS Home Directory via Expandrive and the OpenAFS Client

-Most images have an icon labeled "Map AFS K drive" that will connect your K drive.
+Most images have an icon labeled "Map AFS" that will connect your K drive.
 Click on the icon and enter your campus password when prompted.

 3) AFS Home Directory via SCP/SFTP client (WinSCP).

 WinSCP is a free, open-source Secure FTP client for Windows.
 Its main function is secure file transfer between a local and a remote computer.
 It also offers basic file manager functionality.
 WinSCP uses Secure Shell (SSH) and supports SFTP and SCP protocols.
 See the EOS Remoteaccess page for more information on using WinSCP.

 Note: DO NOT leave your work on the local hard drive of the VCL environments.
-After the reserations have ended, the machines are reloaded with another image and essentially destroys any data left.
+After the reserations have ended, the machines are reloaded with another image which essentially destroys any data left.
 What happens when I leave my work on the VCL machine?

-Where should I save my files when connecting to Realm Solaris or Realm Red Hat Enterprise Linux?
+Where should I save my files when connecting to Realm Red Hat Enterprise Linux?

-When you connect to a Realm Unix/Linux computer your files are stored in your AFS Home Directory.
-It is exactly the same environment as when you login locally to a Realm Unix/Linux lab machine in one of the Eos labs.
+When you connect to a Realm Linux computer, your files are stored in your AFS Home Directory.
+It is exactly the same environment as when you login locally to a Realm Linux lab machine in one of the Eos labs.

-Where should I save my files when connecting to Non-Realm Red Hat Enterprise Linux?
+Where should I save my files when connecting to Non-Realm Linux?

 The home directory on a non-realm machine is not your AFS Home Directory.
 Instead, it is a temporary one that is created on the remote server.
 In order to save your work you need to copy it off of the remote server.
 Instructions for how to copy it to AFS are available at the the EOS Remoteaccess page.

 Note: DO NOT leave your work on the hard drive of Non-Realm Red Hat Enterprise Linux environment.
 What happens when I leave my work on the VCL machine?

 AFS Home Directory - The AFS space that is allocated to every student, faculty, or staff at NC State.
-This space is the home directory on Unix/Linux machines and is what the "K: Drive" maps to on Windows machines with an AFS Client Installed.
+This space is the home directory on Linux machines and is what the "K: Drive" maps to on Windows machines with an AFS Client Installed.